 Oakland is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One downside of living in Oakland, however, is that residents on average have to contend with a long commute, spending on average 32.53 minutes every day commuting to work.
 It is, however, a pedestrian-friendly city.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Oakland, like many big cities in America, has a public transportation system, but the citizens of Oakland are lucky because theirs is one of the most extensive and widely used.
 Many commuters choose to leave their cars at home and instead use the subway to get to and from work.
 In fact, for some people it is feasible to forgo car ownership entirely, avoiding the cost and headache of driving in heavy traffic.
 The benefits include reduced air pollution and load on the road network.

 Oakland is an extremely ethnically-diverse city.
 The people who call Oakland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakland residents report their race to be White, followed by Black or African-American.
 Oakland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.88% of the city’s residents.
-Important ancestries of people in Oakland include German, Irish, English and Italian.
+People of Hispanic or Latino origin account for 27.18% of the city’s residents.
+Important ancestries of people in Oakland include German, Irish, English, Italian, and European.

 The most common language spoken in Oakland is English.
 Other important languages spoken here include Spanish and Chinese.